 Tell the research company what’s behind the need for the segmentation research. e.g. competitor activities, changes in customer attitudes and behaviours, changes in the leadership or marketing team.

 The research purpose tells the research company what you’ll do with the outcomes.
 This helps them focus on the actions and results.
-Make the purpose simple, relatively high level but also meaningful.
+Make the purpose simple and high level, but also meaningful.
 So, for example, your research purpose might look something like this :-

 The research needs to segment the market for (category X), so we can identify and prioritise marketing activity against the most attractive customer opportunities in (the next year).

-You don’t need to go into huge detail here because the rest of the brief will cover those.
+You don’t need to go into huge detail.
+The rest of the brief can cover what else is needed.

 In the objectives section, get more specific about what you need.
-Define specific objectives that sit below the broader purpose.
-These objectives should follow the SMART objective setting principles.
-They need to be Specific, Measurable, Achievable, Relevant and Time-bound.
-The objectives should all connect, and can be broken down into sub-objectives if it makes them clearer.
+Break down the objectives which sit below the purpose.
+These should all be SMART.
+Specific, Measurable, Achievable, Relevant and Time-bound.
+The objectives should connect, and can be broken down into sub-objectives to make them clearer.

 Set objectives at a :-